-

 Notable Reads for 3 May 🔗

 Each week, looking back over what has been an influential read is something of a joy and a hurdle.
 It’s a joy because there are connections made with particular items.
 There are insights, dissections, and connections which have made an impact at that very moment.
-Or maybe, it was an impact better … read more
+Or maybe, it was an impact better felt when combined with something else read/created previously.
+At the same time it’s a hurdle, because everything that you read is not necessarily meant to be taken in.
+Continue reading →

 -